Sex differences in psychology: Childhood play

-The differences between males and females in the context of childhood play is linked to differences in Gender roles.
-A research on the "acquisition of fundamental movement skills" found that even though the level of mastery for certain skills where about the same for both boys and girls, after a certain age boys have better object control skills than girls do.
+The differences between males and females in the context of childhood play is linked to differences in gender roles.
+A research on the "acquisition of fundamental movement skills" found that even though the level of mastery for certain skills were about the same for both boys and girls, after a certain age boys have better object control skills than girls do.

 Some differences in gender roles influence on childhood play are suggested to be biological.
 A study by Alexander, Wilcox, and Woods led to the conclusion that toy preferences are innate.
 The reason being that the infants in the study visually discriminated between dolls and trucks.
 Where as the girls preferred the dolls over the truck, the boys preferred the trucks.

 Hines and Kaufman hypothesized that girls with Congenital Adrenal Hyperplasia who are exposed to high androgen levels during pregnancy might be more physically forceful and rougher like boys are observed to be when they play.
 The results of Hines and Kaufman's research led them to conclude that androgen didn't cause girls with Congenital Adrenal Hyperplasia to be rougher than unaffected girls during play.
 The study suggested socialization also influenced the type of play children participated in.